American Canine Association

 Appearance

 The Golden Retriever is a large breed dog, with males and females generally measuring 22-26 inches in height and weighing 60-80 pounds in weight.
+Please note that males and females may be smaller or larger than show standards and still be purebred.
 This breed has an athletic, strong and sturdy body build.
 Their head is broad at the forehead and rounds on either side where their two, pendant shaped ears fall gently alongside of their face.
 Their muzzle is rectangular and comes to a stop with a large black nose.
 Their two large eyes are available in dark brown to black in color.
 Their tail is medium in length and their coat should demonstrate feathering on it.
 When relaxed, their tail should be downwards and away from their body.
 Their double layer coat is medium to long in length, and semi wavy.
 Their coat is water resistant, which helps them when they are in the water.
 Their coat is available in a light cream, to dark golden in color.

 Temperament